nodejs/node/doc/api/fs.md

 * `path` {string|Buffer|URL}
 * `mode` {integer} **Default:** `fs.constants.F_OK`

 Synchronously tests a user's permissions for the file or directory specified by `path`.
 The `mode` argument is an optional integer that specifies the accessibility checks to be performed.
-The following constants define the possible values of `mode`.
-It is possible to create a mask consisting of the bitwise OR of two or more values (e.g. `fs.constants.W_OK | fs.constants.R_OK`).
+Check [File Access Constants][] for possible values of `mode`.
+It is possible to create a mask consisting of the bitwise OR of two or more values

-* `fs.constants.F_OK` - `path` is visible to the calling process.
-This is useful for determining if a file exists, but says nothing about `rwx` permissions.
-Default if no `mode` is specified.
-* `fs.constants.R_OK` - `path` can be read by the calling process.
-* `fs.constants.W_OK` - `path` can be written by the calling process.
-* `fs.constants.X_OK` - `path` can be executed by the calling process.
-This has no effect on Windows (will behave like `fs.constants.F_OK`).
+(e.g. `fs.constants.W_OK | fs.constants.R_OK`).

 If any of the accessibility checks fail, an `Error` will be thrown.
 Otherwise, the method will return `undefined`.